mongodb/specifications/source/load-balancers/load-balancers.rst

 which matches the hostname the client is connecting to.

-All services behind a load balancer that have been started with the aforementioned option MUST add a top level :code:`serviceId` field to their response to the :code:`hello` or legacy hello command.
+All services behind a load balancer that have been started with the aforementioned option MUST add a top level :code:`serviceId` field to their response to the :code:`hello` command.
 This field MUST be a BSON :code:`ObjectId` and SHOULD NOT change while the service is running.
 When a driver is configured to not be in load balanced mode and the service is configured behind a load balancer, the service MAY return an error from the driver's :code:`hello` command that